fourTheorem/cross-account-eventbridge/blog/cross-account-eventbridge.md

 ![Cross account EventBridge](./cross-account-eb.png)

-For this to work, the target bus must have a policy that allows the source account to send events to it.
+For this to work, the target bus should have a policy that allows the source account to send events to it.

 Now, let's imagine this idea at a larger scale, where we have multiple accounts, each with their own applications or services.
 Where does each application need to send events?
 There are a few options here.
 If you want to explore all the options, take a look at [this great talk from re:Invent 2020 on Building event-driven architectures](https://youtu.be/Wk0FoXTUEjo).
 In this article, I'll focus on my preferred option, referred to in that video as the "single-bus*, multi account-pattern".
 There are are in fact multiple buses, but a central bus in a dedicated account is used to route messages to multiple accounts, each with their own local bus.

+The important characteristics of this architecture are:
 - Every service send events to a global bus, a dedicated bus in a separate account
 - Every service receives events from a local bus in its own account
 - The global bus has rules to route all events to every local bus except the local bus of the event sender.
 This could be classified as a _fan-out pattern_.